 Figure~\ref{fig:correlation} shows the correlation matrix of Hits@10 scores on the validation data for each dataset and model.
-From Figures~\ref{fig:WN18RR-hits10},~\ref{fig:FB15k-237-hits10},~and~\ref{fig:correlation}, the results from the base dataset and changes to relations indicate strong correlations in the learning process and Hits@10 scores in the test data.
-Therefore, the model isn't affected by changes to relations when inferring unseen links.
+In Figures~\ref{fig:WN18RR-hits10},~\ref{fig:FB15k-237-hits10},~and~\ref{fig:correlation}, the results from the base dataset and changes to relations indicate strong correlations in the learning process and Hits@10 scores in the test data.
+Therefore, the model is not affected by changes to relations when inferring unseen links.
 As shown in Table \ref{tab:datasets}, the number of relations is significantly smaller than that of entities.
 Moreover, Table \ref{tab:dataset_stats} reveals entities with only one assigned relation in the KGC dataset: 12\% in FB15k-237 and over 50\% in WN18RR.
 This suggests that the models can infer connections between entities without considering their actual relations.

-Figure \ref{fig:correlation} also shows a correlation between \textsc{Virtual World} and \textsc{Anonymized Entities}, indicating that it's not crucial which kind of textual information is used for inference, but rather that consistency in relationships between entities in each triplet is important.
+Figure \ref{fig:correlation} also shows a correlation between \textsc{Virtual World} and \textsc{Anonymized Entities}, indicating that which kind of textual information is used for inference is less important than than the consistency in relationships between entities in each triplet.
 Additionally, when changing both the entity and the description, the score decreases in Figures \ref{fig:WN18RR-hits10} and \ref{fig:FB15k-237-hits10}.
 Table \ref{tab:entity_in_descriptions} shows how many entities to predict are included in the description of query entities; in WN18RR, about 15 \% of the entities may be able to solve the KGC task just by extracting information from the description.
-Changes to the description only are less likely to be affected, but changing both the entity and the description eliminates clues to the answer from both, leading to a decrease in the inference capabilities with PLMs.
+Changes to the description only are less likely to be affected, but changing both the entity and the description eliminates clues to the answer from both, leading to a decrease in the inference capabilities with PLM.